-However, while this prose style has a tendency to replace explanatory adnominal clauses with sentences and fragments following the main sentence, it continues to rely heavily on adnominal clauses as a device for inserting information.
-This is covered in the next section.
+However, despite a tendency to replace explanatory adnominal clauses with sentences and fragments that come after the main sentence, it continues to rely heavily on adnominal clauses as a device for inserting information.

 Adnominal clauses (rentai-shūshoku-setsu) are commonly used in Japanese prose to provide essential detail and to help move the story along.

-In her article on Grammar and Semantics of Adnominal Clauses in Japanese (1989) Yoshiko Matsumura points to Meikaku de ronriteki na nihongo no hyoogen (Inoue et al (1985)), which conjectures that the relative clause construction is useful in "packaging" a message into a short space, so as not to distract attention in the main part of the sentence.
+In her article on Grammar and Semantics of Adnominal Clauses in Japanese (1989) Yoshiko Matsumoto points to Meikaku de ronriteki na nihongo no hyoogen (Inoue et al (1985)), which conjectures that the relative clause construction is useful in "packaging" a message into a short space, so as not to distract attention from the main part of the sentence.

 - Their analysis also agrees with my own observations that clausal noun modification is especially common in broadcast news, on dust-jackets of books, etc., where information has to be condensed and the most crucial part highlighted.
 I have suggested that this characteristic can be exploited to include, surreptitiously, even (new and) important information in a modifying clause...